Easington Academy

 Easington Academy is a secondary school with academy status located in the village of Easington, County Durham, England.

+History

 The school was first created as Easington Comprehensive School in 1978, as a result of a merger between Easington Secondary Modern School and Murton Secondary Modern School.
 The school was later renamed Easington Community School, and then Easington Community Science College in January 2007 after becoming a specialist science college.

 The school has become an academy school, and is now known as Easington Academy.

+In 2019, the Academy joined the North East Learning Trust.

 House system

 The school's house names are based on the family surnames most affected in the 1951 Easington Colliery pit disaster; points are allocated in school assemblies, performances, etc.